-Democratization

-describes the process of

-becoming a democracy.

-Theories as to why

-democratization occurs

-include economic

-development, the rise

-of civil society during

-globalization, and

-strong leadership.
+Democratization describes the process of becoming a democracy.
+Theories as to why democratization occurs include economic development, the rise of civil society during globalization, and strong leadership. the Philippines-which overthrew the dictator, President Marcos, during the People's Power movement in 1986-fit the pattern.
+The wave of democratization in Southeast Asia came later, with democratization occurring in three other countries in the following decade (Cambodia in 1991, Thailand in 1992, and Indonesia in 1999).

-Huntington's Waves
+CONCEPT Huntington's Waves